-Since he switched to CrossFit, Fraser admitted in his interview that he does not train his lifts anymore.
+Since he switched to CrossFit, Fraser admitted in an interview that he does not train his lifts anymore.
 He adds, “I saw that my lifts were decent in the CrossFit world,” not to mention, placing him “high enough in competition” minus undergoing through training.

 This means most of the time spent for working on the other physical movements for Fraser.
 Having said this, it seems that the former weightlifter is nor more comfortable and at home doing CrossFit.
 In his newfound sport, Frasier said, he has now much stronger back, upper body and hamstrings.
 These same stronger parts of him, he says, are the ones allowing him to add more weights on to the bar.

-Tips from Matthew Fraser
+CrossFit Tips from Matthew Fraser